 A Public Service Commission scholar, Marcus completed his BA(Hons) at the National University of Singapore; this was followed by an accelerated Master of Arts degree that was funded by a research scholarship awarded by the National University of Singapore.
 After completing his teaching bond, Marcus pursued his doctoral degree at Trinity College Dublin with the assistance of a research studentship awarded by the university.

 Marcus's research interests include intercultural theatre, multiculturalism and social performativity, acoustic and sound studies as they relate to theatre and performance, postcolonialism, digital performance, performativity in virtual environments, as well as critical theory and performance philosophy.
-In these areas, Marcus has published in top-tier journals including the Contemporary Theatre Review, Theatre Research International and The Drama Review.
+In these areas, Marcus has published several book chapters and articles in leading journals including the Performance Research, Contemporary Theatre Review, Theatre Research International and The Drama Review.
 One of these articles was awarded the top prize for the Theatre and Performance Research Association Postgraduate essay competition in 2010; another came in second in Trinity College Dublin’s Journal of Postgraduate Research essay competition; a third was selected to be among the top twenty international submissions in the International Federation for Theatre Research’s New Scholars Prize (2009).
-His monograph, Acoustic Interculturalism: Listening to Performance, was published by Palgrave Macmillan in 2012 as part of the award-winning series, 'Studies in International Performance'.
+His monograph, Acoustic Interculturalism: Listening to Performance, was published by Palgrave Macmillan (2012) as part of the award-winning series, 'Studies in International Performance'.
+Marcus is also co-editor of the book Performing Southeast Asia: Performance, Politics and the Contemporary (Palgrave Macmillan, 2019).